3/11/2025

 Chief Financial Officer

-I'm at, you know, instruments did take down 2024 versus 2023.
-We see opportunities to start rolling that in the right direction.
+Instruments did tick down 2024 versus 2023.
+We see opportunities to start pulling that in the right direction.
 Obviously, PA sales were strong last year versus 2023.
-And so, you know, we expect or hope that'll continue.
-That's built in our forecast is looking at a run rate that is aligned with a rolling forecast or rolling experience on a pull-through basis and looking at our forecast for instruments.
-So I think as Mayor mentioned, it's across the board.
+And so we expect or hope that will continue.
+That's built into our forecast is looking at a run rate that is aligned with a rolling forecast or rolling experience on a pull-through basis and looking at our forecast for instruments.
+So I think, as Mary mentioned, it's across the board.
 We expect to see some growth this year, but we're being a little bit conservative in the guidance.

 speaker